lurchmath/cust-parse-test/plan.md

 # Polish the project's features

-Support left- and right-associativity for operators (which is kind of the opposite of associative flattening, which you already support).
- - Add the capability of asking for all possible parsings, rather than just getting the first one.
-    - Run tests on this, especially anywhere the test suite mentioned "alphabetical order."
-    - Rewrite one-result parsing functions so that they call this one and then index/filter the result.
-    - Did not bother adding "arcsin" and "asin" and so on for all trig functions because doing so does not add any functionality and just clutters things up, given that we already have `^{-1}` notation for all functions.
-      Could be done if needed.
- - Add a feature where you can specify, for any given operator, whether it associates right or left, and if you do, then we will filter out of the list of valid parsings any result that contains a nesting different than what you specified.
-(Suggestion: Use the option with key "associates" instead of the key "associative," because these operators are explicitly NOT associative.)

 Make it easier for language designers to use whatever spacing they want.
  - Right now the spacing in the LaTeX notation in the example converter is inconsistent.
 Some things are like `x ^ { - 1 }`, to permit whatever spacing